 The Korean war ended in July 1953 with an armistice serving as a ceasefire.
 The U.S. Army worked to create an official line of demarcation between North and South Korea.
 The ceasefire was between military forces, not governments—and with no peace treaty signed, the Korean War never officially stopped.

 1954: McCarthy hearings begin

-Joseph McCarthy took on the U.S. Army in 1954, using his brand of smear tactics.
-He said the Army was soft on communists.
+Joseph McCarthy accused the U.S. Army in 1954 of being soft on communists.
 The case resulted in McCarthy being barred from speaking in the U.S. Senate.

 1955: Operation Gyroscope